tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

    sufficient resources become available, retransmit the key_update_response until it is acknowledged by the initiator.

-3. On receipt of `ExtendedKeyUpdate(key_update_response)` the initiator derives a secret key based on the exchanged key shares.
-This message also serves as an implicit acknowledgment of the initiator’s ExtendedKeyUpdate(key_update_request), so no separate ACK is required.
+1. On receipt of `ExtendedKeyUpdate(key_update_response)` the initiator derives a secret key based on the exchanged key shares.
+This message also serves as an implicit acknowledgment of the initiator's `ExtendedKeyUpdate(key_update_request)`, so no separate ACK is required.
+The initiator MUST update its receive keys and epoch value.

-4. The initiator transmits an `ExtendedKeyUpdate(new_key_update)` message.
+1. The initiator transmits an `ExtendedKeyUpdate(new_key_update)` message.
 This message is subject to DTLS retransmission until acknowledged.

-5. Upon receiving `ExtendedKeyUpdate(new_key_update)`, the responder MUST update its receive keys and epoch value.

-6. The responder acknowledges the received message by sending its own `ExtendedKeyUpdate(new_key_update)`.
+1. The responder MUST acknowledge the received message by sending an ACK message.

-7. After the initiator receives the responder’s `ExtendedKeyUpdate(new_key_update)`, the initiator MUST update its send key and epoch value.
-With the receipt of that message, the initiator MUST also update its receive keys.
+1. After the responder receives the initiator's `ExtendedKeyUpdate(new_key_update)`, the responder MUST update its send key and epoch value.
+With the receipt of that message, the responder MUST also update its receive keys.

-8. The initiator MUST acknowledge the responder’s `ExtendedKeyUpdate(new_key_update)` with an ACK message.

-9. On receipt of the ACK message, the responder updates its send key and epoch value.
-If this ACK is not received, the responder re-transmits its ExtendedKeyUpdate(new_key_update) until ACK is received.
-The key update is complete once this ACK is processed by the responder.
+1. On receipt of the ACK message, the initiator updates its send key and epoch value.
+If this ACK is not received, the initiator re-transmits its `ExtendedKeyUpdate(new_key_update)` until ACK is received.
+The key update is complete once this ACK is processed by the initiator.

 The handshake framing uses a single `HandshakeType` for this message (see {{fig-dtls-handshake}}).